God Bless America: LeAnn Rimes

-In 1997, American country music recording artist LeAnn Rimes recorded a cover of the song on her second studio album, You Light Up My Life: Inspirational Songs.
-After the events of September 11, Rimes rereleased the song on a compilation album by the same name.
-Rimes also released the song on a CD single.
+In 1997, American country music singer LeAnn Rimes recorded a cover of the song for her second studio album, You Light Up My Life: Inspirational Songs.
+After the September 11 attacks, Rimes rereleased the song on a compilation album of the same name.
+She also issued the song on a CD single.
 Two versions were released on October 16, 2001.
-Both versions contain the song as the A-side track, but the B-side tracks were different.
-One released to the general public was released with the B-side track, "Put a Little Holiday in Your Heart," and the other was released to radio with the B-side track of Rimes's rendition of "The National Anthem."
-Rimes's version peaked at No. 51 on the Billboard Country Songs chart on October 27, 2001.
+Both featured "God Bless America" as the A-side, but with different B-sides: one paired it with "Put a Little Holiday in Your Heart", while the promotional version for radio included her rendition of "The National Anthem".
+Rimes's version reached number 51 on the Billboards Country Songs chart on October 27, 2001.